thisgirlElan/static-site-generator/README.md

 ### Prerequisites

 - Setup a Google Cloud storage account and create a bucket.
+- Ensure the bucket's authorization is set to public to enable easier reading, writing and deletion of files.
 - You'll get a Json key for the credentials.
 Put it in the cloned repo's `Pages` folder
 - Create a `.env.local` file in the root folder and put the values from the Json key in variables as such: